Joseph Marion Hernández: Biography

-Hernández later served in the Territorial House of Representatives, the predecessor to the Florida House of Representatives, in which he was the presiding officer.
+During the 1820s, Hernández became a major planter in the territory, his properties producing some of its biggest cash crops, including sugar cane and cotton, with the forced labor of between 60 and 150 enslaved black persons on his three largest holdings, especially the Mala Compra and the St. Joseph plantations.
+In spite of his success as a planter, Hernández was forced to sell off large tracts of his land during the mid-1820s to discharge debts and make mortgage payments.
+In 1835 he used his estates as collateral to borrow money and preserve his solvency.

+Hernández was appointed to the Florida territorial legislative council by President Monroe, and the appointment renewed by President John Quincy Adams in 1825.
 He continued running his plantations, which were burned by the Seminoles in the Second Seminole War.
-The ruins of one of these plantations, Mala Compra, is today a preserved archaeological site.
+The ruins of his plantation Mala Compra is today a preserved archaeological site.
 He was appointed Brigadier General over a troop of volunteers from the Mosquito Roarers militia during the war and was subsequently commissioned in the United States Army, serving from 1835 to 1838.
 Hernández was the commanding officer responsible for the imprisonment of the Seminole leader Osceola upon the orders of General Thomas Jesup, as well as the capture of Seminole chiefs Ee-mat-la (King Philip) and Seminole ally Uchee Billy.
 He retired with the rank of Brigadier General.

 Hernández was an unsuccessful Whig candidate for the United States Senate in 1845.
 He later moved to Cuba and engaged as a planter in the District of Coliseo, near Matanzas, and died at the family's sugar estate, "Audaz", in the District of Coliseo, in Matanzas Province.
 He is interred in the Del Junco family vault in Necropolis San Carlos Borromeo, Matanzas.